Magic Moments in Essex

 Connecting care professionals and artists

-Led by artists Lily Ash Sakula (them/them) and Georgia Akbar (she/her), Magic Me are delivering weekly creative sessions with two pilot care homes; Quenby and Edensor.
-Artists and staff will test different ways to engage in activities that use sensory processes (such as light, touch and colour), experimental film-making and mindfulness.
+Magic Me delivered weekly creative sessions with two pilot care homes; Quenby and Edensor.
+Artists and staff tested different activities which incorporated sensory experiences such as light, touch and colour, as well as experimental film-making and mindfulness.

-Artists are offering in depth support to staff across the home to develop and deliver activities, both in group and 1-to-1 settings.
-Care staff are being encouraged to feed into the creative process and think about ways they can extend activities in the future.
+Artists offered in-depth support to staff across the home to develop and deliver activities, both in group and 1-to-1 settings.
+Care Staff were encouraged to feed into the creative process and think about ways they can extend activities in the future.

 Building a wider network